 REintegrate will work with GreenLab, Aalborg University, Danish Hydrogen Association, and other similar stakeholders and networks to disseminate the project results to as broad an audience as possible.
 GreenLab is planning to establish an innovation and visitor center at their site in GreenLab Skive.
 A dedicated area in the building will be allocated to show recent photos and descriptions of the Green CCU Hub Aalborg plant.
 REintegrate will host interns from Aalborg University and other Danish universities to allow the students to get hands-on experience with all aspects of the PtX value chain.

-After production start month 36, an inauguration ceremony will be held where interested stakeholders will have an opportunity to visit the plant.Re-integrate commits to undertake the following dissemination actions of non-IP protected results from the IPCEI on Hydrogen:
+After production start month 36, an inauguration ceremony will be held where interested stakeholders will have an opportunity to visit the plant.

+Example text:

+Re-integrate commits to undertake the following dissemination actions of non-IP protected results from the IPCEI on Hydrogen:

 Share results with the scientific & technological community through conferences/workshops